 Home Safety Tour Checklist

-Use this checklist to ensure that your home is safe and easily accessible.
+Use the Home Safety Considerations checklist (PDF) to ensure that your home is safe and easily accessible.

 Throughout the House